Texas Wine Industry Portal

 Two special topic websites are also part of the network: the Texas Pierce’s Disease Program website and the SERA-IEG-14 website.

-The Texas Wine and Grape Growers Association (TWGGA) does not endorse any of the ListServ sources featured below.
-This list is provided for informational and entertainment purposes only.
+The Texas Wine and Grape Growers Association (TWGGA) does not host any ListServ sources or Social Media pages except those actually using the Association name.
+Many sources are avialable for asking questions and marketing opportunities offered by industry individuals and friends of the industry.
 The information exchanged between individuals or groups may not reflect the official position of the TWGGA Board of Directors.
 Participants are encouraged to verify all sources of information shared on these sites and are warned not to engage in any discussions which may be construed to reflect practices that are exclusionary or of collusion in nature.